PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 14:06:11
+Last updated: 2024-04-02 14:08:15
-Random Quote: Change is the law of life.
-And those who look only to the past or present are certain to miss the future. - John F. Kennedy
+Random Quote: Love is the wisdom of the fool and the folly of the wise. - Samuel Johnson